 While fitness has helped me embrace grief, I’ve also made essential mindset shifts to radically re-conceptualize my life moving forward.
 I’ve had to let go of societal definitions of hardship and struggle; I’ve had to stop qualifying life experiences; and I’ve had to create my own meaning in loss.

 At the end of the day, it is what it is.
-But it will be what we make it!
+AND it will be what we make it!

 Losing Ian has proven to me that life really is a journey and his death — although tragic and life-consuming in the moment — is just one milestone.
 My sadness, my loneliness and my grief are not permanent.
 Feelings, human beings and human experiences are always in motion.
 Ian and I both understood that no matter what struggle life hands you, we have a choice — to remain trapped by tragedy or to moveTHRU and perhaps, even be TRANSFORMED (for the better)!